sremm/sremm.github.io/_posts/2024-06-18-How-to-maximize-toss-height.md

 ![toss-prep-gif](/docs/assets/img/2024-06-18-Toss-experiment-overview-and-first-analysis/toss-prep.gif)

 The pelvis moves down and up, and then down again during the pop off.
-And if we plot the vertical movement in a timeseries graph, it looks like this.
+And if we plot the vertical movement in a time series graph, it looks like this.

 ![pelvis-position](/docs/assets/img/2024-06-18-Toss-experiment-overview-and-first-analysis/pelvis-position.png)

+Here we want to see the maximum value as high as possible, it is the direct representation of the height.

 # The Events